rudidude86/gura-lang.github.io/documents/File-Operation.md

   that are to be compressed to a sequence of gzip format into the attached stream.

-Module `bzip2` provides functions to read and write files in bzip2 format, which usually have a suffix `.bz2`, and adds following methods to `stream` class.
+Module `bzip2` provides functions to read and write files in bzip2 format, which usually have a suffix `.bz2`.
+Importing the module would add following methods to `stream` class.

 * `stream#bzip2reader()` returns a stream from which you can read data after decompressing a sequence of bzip2 format from the attached stream.
 * `stream#bzip2writer()` returns a stream to which you can write data that are to be compressed to a sequence of bzip2 format into the attached stream.

-Module `base64` provide functions to encode and decode files in Base64 format, which often appear in protocols of network, and adds following methods to `stream` class.
+Module `base64` provides functions to encode and decode files in Base64 format, which often appear in protocols of network.
+It's a build-in module that you can utilize without importing and makes following methods available in `stream` class.

 * `stream#base64reader()` returns a stream from which you can read data after decoding a sequence of Base64 format from the attached stream.